MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/About/about_Modules.md

 $Env:PSModulePath = $Env:PSModulePath + ";<path>"
 ```

-The semi-colon (;) in the command separates the new path from the
+The semicolon (;) in the command separates the new path from the
 path that precedes it in the list.

 For example, to add the "C:\ps-test\Modules" directory, type: